formlio/forml/docs/project.rst

                      component={'pipeline': 'path.to.my.custom.pipeline.module'})

-.. note::  Since :pep:`517` setuptools is no longer the Python default build tool, ForML is in the future also likely to
+.. note::  Since :pep:`517`, setuptools is no longer the Python default build tool, ForML is in the future also likely
-           take more generic approach to the build frontend/backend and the ``setup.py`` might no longer play the role as described.
+           to take a more generic approach to the build frontend/backend and the ``setup.py`` might no longer play the described role.

 .. _project-pipeline: